simgrid/simgrid/docs/source/Design_goals.rst

 Parsimonious model versatility
 ******************************

 Another orthogonal crux of the SimGrid design is the parsimonious versatility in modeling.
 For that, we tend to unify all resource and activity kinds.
 As you have seen, we parallel the classical notion of **computational power** with the more original **communication power** and **I/O power**.
 Asynchronous executions are less common than the asynchronous communications that proliferate in MPI but they are still provided for sake of symmetry: they even prove useful to efficiently simulate thread pools.
-Note that asynchronous mutex locking is still to be added to SimGrid atm.
-The notion of **pstate** was introduced to model the stepwise variation of computational speed depending on the DVFS, and was reused to model the bootup and shutdown phases of a CPU: the computational speed is 0 at these specific pstates.
+SimGrid also provides asynchronous mutex locks for symmetry.
+The notion of **pstate** was introduced to model the stepwise variation of computational speed depending on the DVFS, and was reused to model the bootup and shutdown phases of a
+CPU: the computational speed is 0 at these specific pstates.
 This pstate notion was extended to represent the fact that the bandwidth provided by a wifi link to a given station depends on its signal-noise ratio (SNR).

 Further on this line, all provided resource models are very comparable internally.
-They :ref:`rely on linear inequation systems <models-lmm>`, stating for example that the sum of the computational power received by all computation activities located on a given CPU cannot overpass the computational power provided by this resource.
-This extends nicely to multi-resources activities such as communications using several links, and also to the so-called parallel tasks (abstract activities representing a parallel execution kernel consuming both the communication and computational power of a set of machines).
+They :ref:`rely on linear inequation systems
+<models-lmm>`, stating for example that the sum of the computational power received by all computation activities located on a
+given CPU cannot overpass the computational power provided by this resource.
+This extends nicely to multi-resources activities such as communications using several links, and also to the so-called parallel tasks (abstract activities representing a parallel execution kernel consuming both the communication and computational power of a set of machines) or fluid I/O streams (abstract activities representing a data stream from disk to disk through the network).
 Specific coefficients are added to the linear system to reflect how the real resources are shared between concurrent usages.
 The resulting system is then solved using a max-min objective function that maximizes the minimum of all shares allocated to activities.
-Our experience shows that this approach can successfully be used for fast yet accurate simulations of complex phenomena, provided that the model's coefficients and constants are carefully tailored and instantiated to that phenomenon.
+Our experience shows that this approach can successfully be used for fast yet accurate simulations of complex phenomena, provided that the model's coefficients and constants are carefully :ref:`calibrated <models_calibration>`, i.e. tailored and instantiated to that phenomenon.

 Model-checking
 **************